bloatoo/zchess/README.md

 # zchess

 `zchess` is a terminal interface for chess written in Rust.
-You can use it to play chess either locally, or against other players via the Lichess API.
+You can use it to play chess either locally, or against other players via the Lichess API. <br>
+NOTE: This project is an early state of development, so expect bugs.
+Feel free to open issues and pull requests.

 ### Features
-- A very flexible configuration system for configuring the interface
+- Flexible configuration system
-- Real-time games against real opponents via Lichess
+-
 - Local games

 ### Getting started